3 jaw and 4 jaw chucks are the most commonly used work holders employed in lathe systems.

 Whereas a 4-jaw chuck is ideal for applications that require the additional capability of working on workpieces with irregular shapes.

-When buying a chuck, apart from the number of jaws, it is important to consider various other features such as working mechanism, mounting configuration, maximum supported RPM, clamping diameter, and the quality of the metal.
+When buying a chuck, apart from the number of jaws, it is important to consider various other features such as the working mechanism, mounting configuration, maximum supported RPM, clamping diameter, and the quality of the metal.

 Frequently Asked Questions (FAQ)